 - Clinical, including Bipolar, Seasonal Affected Disorder, Perinatal, Depressive Psychosis, Premenstrual Dysphoric Disorder, the effect of Hormonal or Developmental changes.

-From the list above, it is clear that depression, and the causes of depression can be complex; and different types of depression require different approaches in therapy.
+From the list above, it is clear that depression, and the causes of depression can be complex.
+Different types of depression require different approaches in therapy.
 For instance, we might look at your existing beliefs and behaviours, and look to replace them with more useful ones.
 This in turn might result in a change in outlook which positively affects mood and feelings.
-Using Acceptance and Commitment Therapy, we would work to distinguish and find acceptance of those things that cannot be changed, and behavioural activation to take you towards a valued and meaningful life.
+I use Acceptance and Commitment Therapy (ACT).
+This type of therapy helps you find acceptance of those things that cannot be changed.
+"Behavioural Activation" can be used take you towards a valued and meaningful life.

-You don't have to suffer in silence with your depression, neither are you alone in suffering from the effects of it.
+You don't have to suffer in silence with your depression.
+Neither are you alone in suffering from the effects of it.
 Over 300 million people worldwide are estimated to be affected.
-Together we can explore how your depression is affecting you, and I will work with you to develop new compassionate ways of thinking, feeling and behaving.
+Together we can explore how your depression is affecting you, and we will work to develop new compassionate ways of thinking, feeling and behaving.